openedx/edx-repo-health/docs/dashboard.rst

 =============

 The `repo_health_dashboard`_ script is meant to aggregate data from runs of `pytest-repo-health`_ on multiple repos.
-It aggreegates the data from yaml outputs, flattens it, and outputs it in csv form.
+It aggregates the data from yaml outputs, flattens it, and outputs it in csv form.

 .. _repo_health_dashboard: https://github.com/edx/edx-repo-health/blob/master/repo_health_dashboard/repo_health_dashboard.py